-These breakfast burritos may seem pricey at first glance, but they are huge, and they are worth it.
+These breakfast burritos may seem pricey at first glance, but they are huge and worth it.
 The menu at Columbine Cafe also offers lunch after 11:00 am, but it’s doubtful you’ll have room for anything else after that breakfast burrito.

 In true breakfast restaurant fashion, the Columbine Cafe closes daily at 1:30 pm, but it’s open every day of the year except Christmas and Thanksgiving.
-Keep in mind that they don’t take reservations, so you may have to wait a bit for a table during the busy season.
+Remember that they don’t take reservations, so you may have to wait a bit for a table during the busy season.

 See Related: Best Things to Do in Colorado & Places to Visit